-Face coverings (or fabric masks), are not regulated, and we do not have enough evidence at the moment to say whether these provide the wearer with protection; although it is likely that they do provide some.
-They are likely, however, help to protect others by preventing the spread of droplets that could carry the virus if you have it.
+Face coverings (or fabric masks), are not regulated, and we do not have enough evidence at the moment to say whether they provide the wearer with protection; although it is likely that they do provide some.
+They are likely, however, to help protect others by preventing the spread of droplets that could carry the virus if you have it.

-Surgical masks provide some protection to the wearer with all masks/ face coverings, the level of protection reduces the longer the mask is worn for.
+Surgical masks provide some protection to the wearer but as with all masks/ face coverings, the level of protection reduces the longer the mask is worn for.

 What does the World Health Organization recommend?

 In the World Health Organization guidelines on masks they state the following “Wearing a medical mask can limit the spread of certain respiratory viral diseases, including COVID-19.
 However, the use of a mask alone is not sufficient to provide an adequate level of protection.
 Other measures such as physical, or “social”, distancing, hand hygiene and cleaning frequently touched places by members of the public should be adopted.”